Tomasneto404/tomasneto404.github.io/content/hacklog/homelab/Network/network_0.1/network0.1.md

 ![HomeLab Network](HomeLab_Network_Diagram.png "Home Lab Network 0.1")

 ### Machines
-- **TrueNAS Server**
+- **NAS**
-This is my main Network Attached Storage (NAS) server.
+This is my main Network Attached Storage server.
 It is where i store my backups, private files, media library, and everything that a i need.
+-**Main Server**
+This is the brain of the whole setup.

+To be Continued...

 ### Considerations and Future Improvements